Problem

 3. Pull Request Previews

 Enhance your workflow by generating ephemeral preview environments for every Pull Request.
-This allows reviewers to see the rendered documentation before it is merged into the main branch.
+This allows reviewers to see the rendered documentation before merging it into the main branch.
 See the Previewing Changes Guide for more details.

 Trade-offs

 Automated CI/CD requires initial setup time and management of secrets (e.g., API tokens).
-However, the long-term benefits of a “hands-off” deployment process—including reduced human error and faster update cycles—far outweigh the initial investment.
-For large sites, ensure your workflow only triggers when files in your documentation directory are changed to save on CI minutes.
+However, the long-term benefits of a “hands-off” deployment process - including reduced human error and faster update cycles - far outweigh the initial investment.
+For large sites, ensure your workflow only triggers when files in your documentation directory change to save CI minutes.